 The Cup Game Lesson Plan: Teaching Rhythm

-If you’re looking for a music lesson other than singing a song, The Cup Game makes a great alternative.
-Having studied at the Conservatorium of Music in Australia, and being a drum teacher back home, means that I like to incorporate some music into my classes every now and again.
+Having studied at the Conservatorium of Music in Australia (and being a drum teacher back home) means that I like to incorporate some music into my classes every now and again.
 Song lessons have never been particularly easy to pull off for me (even as a music teacher).
 Chinese kids are shy and don’t always want to perform.
 Add to that the fact that you can never please everyone, with half the kids not liking the song… not singing or taking part…I rarely do songs.

 Drums or more specifically rhythms however, are a different story.
-With clapping games being popular at schools here, the students really love The Cup Game lesson.
+With clapping games being popular at schools here and all over the world, students really love The Cup Game lesson.

-In this post I have included the lesson plan I follow when teaching this… However the easiest and most fun way to teach this lesson is using the interactive PPT that has step by step video instructions, metronome feature to practice each step in time and two original tunes that I designed especially as “play alongs for this rhythm.
+In this post I have included the lesson plan I follow when teaching this… However the easiest and most fun way torun this activity is with the interactive PPT .
+It has step by step video instructions, a metronome feature to practice each step in time and two original tunes that I designed especially as “play alongs for this rhythm.
 Check out this video to see it in action.

 If however you wish to proceed with a cup, some students and yourself…(as I did for many years)I’ve detailed some instructions here.